Lectures on LHC Physics: Higgs physics

 In Figure~\ref{fig:higgs_rates} there appears a third class of processes at smaller rates: associated Higgs production with heavy Standard Model particles, like $W$ or $Z$ bosons or $t\bar{t}$ pairs.
 Until the summer of 2008 the Higgs community at the LHC was convinced that (a) we would not be able to make use of $WH$ and $ZH$ production at the LHC and (b) we would not be able to see most of the light Higgs bosons produced at the LHC, because $H \to b\bar{b}$ is no promising signature in gluon fusion or weak boson fusion production.

 One key to argument (a) are the two different initial states for signal and background: at the Tevatron the processes $q\bar{q} \to ~ZH$ and $q'\bar{q} \to WH$ arise from valence quarks.
-At the LHC with its proton-proton beam this is not possible, so the signal rate will suffer when we go from Tevatron to LHC.
-The QCD background at leading order is $q \bar{q} \to Zg^* \to Z b \bar{b}$ production, with an off-shell gluon splitting into a low mass bottom quark pair.
-At next-to-leading order, we also have to consider the $t$-channel process $q \bar{q} \to Z \bar{b} b g$ and its flipped counter part $q g \to Z \bar{b} b q$.
-This background becomes more dangerous for larger initial state gluon densities.
+At the LHC with its proton--proton beam this is not possible, so the signal rate will suffer when we go from Tevatron to LHC.
+The QCD background at leading order is $q \bar{q} \to Zg^* \to Z b \bar{b}$ production, with an off--shell gluon splitting into a low mass bottom quark pair.
+At next--to--leading order, we also have to consider the $t$-channel process $q \bar{q} \to Z \bar{b} b g$ and its flipped counter part $q g \to Z \bar{b} b q$.
+This background becomes more dangerous for larger initial--state gluon densities.
 Moving from Tevatron to LHC the Higgs signal will decrease while the background increases --- not a very promising starting point.

 With Ref.~\cite{Butterworth:2008iy} the whole picture changed.
 We will discuss this search strategy in detail in Section~\ref{sec:sim_fatjet} in the context of jets and jet algorithms at the LHC.
 It turns out that searches for \underline{boosted Higgs bosons} are not only promising in the $VH, H \to b\bar{b}$ channel, but might also resurrect the $t\bar{t}H, H \to b\bar{b}$ channel.
 These new channels are not yet included in the ATLAS list of processes shown in Figure~\ref{fig:higgs_sig} because the simulations are still at an early stage.
 But we can expect them to play a role in LHC searches for a light Higgs boson.